Chelsea Rochman: Education

-Rochman received a Bachelor of Science from the University of California San Diego in Ecology, Behaviour, and Evolutionary Biology in December 2007.
+Rochman received a Bachelor of Science from the University of California, San Diego in Ecology, Behaviour, and Evolutionary Biology in December 2007.
 In May 2013, under the supervision of Eunha Hoh, Brian Hentschel, and Swee Teh, she received her PhD at the University of California, Davis and San Diego State University in Marine Ecology.
-Her dissertation focused on assessing the fate and effects of plastic pollution and associated chemical pollutants in marine ecosystems.
+Her dissertation focused on assessing the fate and effects of plastic and chemical pollutants in marine ecosystems.

 Career

-From June 2013 to August 2014, Rochman was a Postdoctoral Scholar in the Aquatic Health Program at the University of California Davis’s school of Veterinary Medicine while under the supervision of Swee Teh.
+From June 2013 to August 2014, Rochman was a Postdoctoral Scholar in the Aquatic Health Program at the UC Davis School of Veterinary Medicine while under the supervision of Swee Teh.
 Following that period, from September 2014 to September 2016, she was a David.
 H. Smith Postdoctoral Fellow based at the University of California, Davis and the University of Toronto under the supervision of Swee Teh, Susan Williams, and Miriam Diamond.
-Finally, Rochman was simultaneously hired as an assistant professor at the University of Toronto’s Department of Ecology and Evolutionary Biology and contracted by the Ocean Conservancy as a Scientific Advisor in September 2016.
+Finally, Rochman was simultaneously hired as an assistant professor at the University of Toronto's Department of Ecology and Evolutionary Biology and contracted by the Ocean Conservancy as a Scientific Advisor in September 2016.

 She serves as a referee for multiple journals, including the Proceedings of the Royal Society B, Nature Ecology and Evolution, Environmental Chemistry, and she serves as an editorial board member for Science of the Total Environment.

 She is a member of multiple societies including the Association for the Sciences of Limnology and Oceanography, the Society for Conservation Biology, and the Society of Environmental Toxicology and Chemistry.

 Outreach

 Rochman's research has been featured regularly in news outlets, including the Canadian Broadcasting Corporation, The New York Times, Scientific American, and National Geographic.
-She regularly works with government and industry to inform science-based policy (e.g., California Bill AB888, US Microbead-free Waters Act, Canada G7 ocean plastics charter), and most recently, she provided testimony to the U.S. House of Representatives in Washington D.C. on the topic of “Marine Debris: Impacts on Ecosystems and Species”.
+She regularly works with government and industry to inform science-based policy (e.g., California Bill AB888, US Microbead-free Waters Act, Canada G7 ocean plastics charter), and most recently, she provided testimony to the U.S. House of Representatives in Washington, D.C., on the topic of "Marine Debris: Impacts on Ecosystems and Species".

 At the University of Toronto, Rochman co-founded the University of Toronto Trash Team (U of T Trash Team).
 They collaborate with local, national, and international stakeholders and members of the general public to promote general waste literacy and optimal waste reduction strategies.
-They are currently involved in projects which aim to divert the flow of microfibers into the Great Lakes, reduce plastic pellet emissions into Mimico Creek, and in collaboration with Ports Toronto, explore the utility and efficiency of Seabins (floating trash bins which collect floating debris and microplastics) in the Toronto harbour.
-One of their most recent public outreach initiatives is the “Urban Litter Challenge”.
+They are currently involved in projects which aim to divert the flow of microfibers into the Great Lakes, reduce plastic pellet emissions into Mimico Creek, and in collaboration with PortsToronto, explore the utility and efficiency of Seabins (floating trash interceptors) in the Toronto harbour.
+One of their most recent public outreach initiatives is the "Urban Litter Challenge".
 The U of T Trash Team, in concert with members of the general public, document and collect all trash found within multiple regions of the Greater Toronto Area.